top of page

 Uganda (and Great Lakes region)

-UEL Resins & Fibreglass Ltd builds fibreglass boats and marine structures for Rwanda, Uganda, Congo, Burundi, Kenya, Tanzania, South Sudan.
+UEL Resins & Fibreglass Ltd builds fibreglass boats and marine structures for Rwanda, Uganda, Congo, Burundi, Kenya, Tanzania, and South Sudan.
 The boats are promoted as lightweight, strong, resistant to water/weather/chemical ingress, useful lifespan of >30 years. uelresins.biz+1

 Academic: University of Johannesburg research